fehlhabers/teashaped.dev/_posts/2023-02-09-the-remote-team-playbook.md

 - Automate, improve and make use of tools

-## Ensembles by default :couple::couple:
+## Ensembles by default 🧍🧍
 The first and biggest step is for the team to switch from doing pairs ad-hoc once in a while to do it by default!
-Pair and ensemble programming becomes the defacto standard within the team and going solo is the exception during the main work day.
+Pair and ensemble programming becomes the de facto standard within the team and going solo is the exception during the main work day.

 There are still lot of things that we need to do on our own and we need different amount of time for solo work in the team.
 This can be things like reading up on something, time reporting, etc. The important part when going to ensemble by default is to _set some ground rules_.